rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>When scanning a barcode using a Camera scanner the viewfinder preview window will appear this number of pixels from the left hand side of the screen.
-The images displayed in the viewfinder will be scaled as appropriate.</p>
+When scanning a barcode using a Camera scanner the viewfinder preview window will appear this number of pixels from the left hand side of the screen.
+The images displayed in the viewfinder will be scaled as appropriate.
 ####Access